willswats/astrocats/README.md

 ## Controls

+- Escape (must be pressed twice if game is full screened) or p to pause
 - WASD or arrow keys for movement.
 - Hold space or left mouse button to fire.
 - 1, 2, and 3 to change weapons (once acquired).